 To upload a Google verification file to Shopify, use the HTML meta tag method instead of the file upload method.
 Shopify doesn’t let you place files at your root domain, so the standard google1234.html upload won’t work.
-Open Google Search Console, copy the meta tag verification snippet, then paste it into your theme.liquid file just before the closing tag in Online Store > Themes > Edit code.
-Save, click Verify in Search Console, and you’re done in about two minutes.
+The fix is adding a meta verification tag to Shopify’s theme.liquid file, a two-minute edit that works on any Shopify plan.
+Open Google Search Console, copy the meta tag snippet, paste it into theme.liquid just before the closing tag, save, and click Verify.

-This guide walks through Shopify Google Search Console verification step by step, plus the alternative DNS TXT record method, Google Merchant Center verification, and what to do when verification fails.
+This guide walks through Shopify Google Search Console verification step by step, plus the alternative DNS TXT record method, Google Merchant Center verification, multiple-domain setups, and what to do when verification fails.

 Why You Can’t Upload an HTML Verification File to Shopify